Munda languages: Phonology

-Consonants, vowels, and syllable
+Consonants, vowels, and syllable structure

-The Munda languages share a similar set of consonants with the Eastern Austroasiatic languages.
-Inherited Austroasiatic "checked" glottalized stop (pre-glottalized articulatory) and nasalized final consonants make the Munda languages standout in South Asia.
+The Munda languages share similar sets of phonemes with regional languages in their respective areas.
+Inherited Austroasiatic "checked" glottalised stop (pre-glottalised articulatory) and nasalised final consonants found in some Munda languages such as Mundari (eg. ub ("hair") is realised as [uˀb̥ᵐ]) and Kharia (eg. oreˀdʒ ("ox") is realised [ɔrɛˀɟ˺ⁿ]) may stand out in South Asia.
+One key feature in the Munda consonants is the distinction between dental and retroflex stops (/t̪/ vs /ʈ/, /d̪/ vs /ɖ/) in lexical level exists in most Munda languages except Sora and Gorum, reflecting a general characteristic of South Asian (Indosphere) phonology.
 Because of South Asian areal convergence, Munda languages generally have fewer vowels (between 5 and 10) than their Eastern Austroasiatic relatives.
-Additionally, Sora has glottalized vowels.
+Additionally, Sora has glottalised vowels.
 Like any other Austroasiatic languages, the Munda languages make extensive uses of diphthongs and triphthongs.
 Larger vowel sequences can be found, with an extreme example of Santali kɔeaeae meaning ‘he will ask for him’.
-Most Munda languages have registers but lack tones with an exception of Korku, which has acquired two contrastive tones within the South Asian linguistic area: an unmarked high and a marked low.
-The general syllable shape is (C)V(C), and the preferred structure for disyllables is CVCV.
-South Munda displays tendency toward initial clusters, CCVC word shape, diphthong reflexes, with best examples are manifested in the Gtaʔ case.
+Most Munda languages lack tones with an exception of Korku, which has acquired two contrastive tones within the South Asian linguistic area: an unmarked high and a marked low, in which the low tone might have emerged from the putative laryngeal feature *^{χ} in a transitive past suffix of Proto-Munda.
+The general syllable shape is (C)V(C).
+Initial clusters of the prototypical Austroasiatic sesquisyllables C(C)CVC mostly appear as resyllabified in Munda languages, except Gtaʔ which is the only Munda language that allows initial clusters, eg. gsæŋ "chicken."
+However, scholars skeptically consider that Gtaʔ sesquisyllabic structure might have been the result of a local secondary development.

-As stated above, tonogenesis in Korku and continuous CCVC/sesquisyllabic development in Gtaʔ, both of which were unfolded inside the South Asian linguistic area, seem to have nothing related to contact-driven restructuring in the subcontinent.
-It is also unclear whether they were directly connected to areal convergences in the Eastern Austroasiatic languages.
-Munda word shape is dictated by a general phonotactical phenomenon called bimoraic constraint, which requires free-standing nominal stems to stay disyllabic or to obtain weight at the stressed syllable; that is, monosyllabic free forms of nouns must be expanded to remain heavy (Anderson & Zide 2001).
+As stated above, tonogenesis in Korku and continuous CCVC/sesquisyllabic development in Gtaʔ, both of which were unfolded inside the South Asian linguistic area, which is very hostile to tone and initial clusters, seem to be local innovations and have nothing related to contact-driven restructuring in the subcontinent.
+It is also unclear whether they had anything connected to areal convergences in the Eastern Austroasiatic languages of Mainland Southeast Asia.
+Munda word shape is dictated by a general phonotactical phenomenon called bimoraic constraint, which requires free-standing nominal stems to stay disyllabic or to obtain weight at the stressed syllable; that is, monosyllabic free form of lexemes must be expanded (i.e. resyllabified and/or reduplicated) in order to remain heavy (Anderson & Zide 2001).
 See #Vocabulary for comparison.

+Munda phonemes

+The following table compiles lists of consonantal and vowel systems of several Munda languages, mainly from Anderson (2014), Nagaraja (1999), and many others on International Phonetic Alphabet.